CamBuscher/100Days/README.md

 My break week is almost over and I am a little sad, but ready to get back at the same time.
 There is a lot of cool stuff coming up in mod 2 and I can't wait to start learning it all.

 I wrapped up my official prework today, going over some debugging using the developer tools in chrome, most of which was review, but I did learn a couple of neat things!
 More exciting is what I learned in canvas today.
 You can make so much in a short amount of time in canvas and it's really exciting to learn all the cool things you can do with it.
 I followed this four-part tutorial: https://www.youtube.com/watch?v=EO6OkltgudE.
 It's really simple and if you have even just a little javascript practice you can make some cool things!
 I encourage you all to try it out!

+# Days 50 - 56

+Whoops!
+Long ass break of writing these entries!
+The first week of module two is over and I'm _exhausted_.
+We learned so much, and so much of it was higher-level concepts of ES6 syntax, array prototypes, object-oriented programming and javascript testing.

+My project was kicked off on Monday afternoon (no lollygagging), and it's a two-week project that's due next Thursday.
+We are making an old arcade game using HTML canvas.
+It's insane that some of these games ran on machines that cost thousands of dollars in the past, and some idiot 8-week programming students can struggle through it in about 12 days.

+I am doing brickbreaker with my partner, and it's been a pretty cool experience!
+Everything on the canvas is essentially just an abstraction of a javascript object, and once you understand that it gets a bit easier to manage in your brain.
+All of our objects live in different javascript files and interract with one another, which adds an extra level of logic.

+I'm loving it all so far, even though my brain feels entirely overwhelmed all the time!
+I hope to see you all really soon.